Development

 - Prototypes: New developments usually start out as prototypes.
 They are under more or less heavy development until they reach a point where they are then moved into one of the following categories.

 - Library: In this category we have software modules that serve specific purposes.
-Most of them are Python packages.
+Many of them are written in Python.
 They can be integrated into other projects (for example, by the projects in the Elements category) to provide their functionality.
 A lot of communication protocol implementations are found here.

 - Elements: Here is the core of what we are doing.
 This are the hardware and software repositories that are the components of the LibreCube ecosystem.
 Everything in this category is stable and ready to be used in production.
 Expect very infrequent changes here, apart from occasional updates and bug fixes.